Get started

 - if you only need to pull files, see PHP guide;

-- if you want to use
+- if you use a

 , see Guide for docker-compose; - if you want to easily manage configuration files as GitOps, see Configuration guide;